Cornelis Poortman

-Cornelis Poortman (Born: unknown, died: Netherlands, 1951) otherwise known as resident Poortman was a colonial Dutch official in the Dutch East Indies.
-The existence of this figure in history still controversial.
+Cornelis Poortman (Born: Rotterdam, Netherlands, 29-09-1873; died: Rijswijk, Netherlands, 16-8-1951) otherwise known as resident Poortman was a colonial Dutch official in the Dutch East Indies.
+The existence of this figure in history is still controversial.

 Life

 The life is Poortman is mentioned by Mangaraja Onggang Parlindungan in his work titled Tuanku Rao.
 He mentioned that Poortman studied Indology at Delft and was later appointed as the Administrative Cadet in the Netherland Indies and was assigned to Tapaktuan in North Sumatra.
 In 1904 he was appointed as Controleur in Sipirok, then became Resident in Jambi, and finally he became Acting Adviser in the Native Affairs department in Batavia.
 In 1914–1918 Poortman studied Chinese language and in 1928 managed to gain access to Chinese language documents at Sam Po Kong Temple, Semarang.
 In 1930 he retired.
 In the period 1930–1940 he carried out his research in Holland, especially in the field of Batak history, and had documents in Amsterdam which he brought back home in Voorburg.
 In 1951 he died in the Netherlands.